The Second-Price Knapsack Problem: Near-Optimal Real Time Bidding in Internet Advertisement: Model and Analysis

 \begin{lemma}[Random Permutation] Under Assumptions \ref{ass:stablearrival} and \ref{ass:stableprice}, we recover the random permutation assumption. \end{lemma}

-\proof{Proof.} From assumption \ref{ass:stablearrival}, any arrival of ads, as measured by their values $v_i$, are equally likely.
+\proof{} From assumption \ref{ass:stablearrival}, any arrival of ads, as measured by their values $v_i$, are equally likely.
 From assumption \ref{ass:stableprice}, the paying prices $b_i$ remain the same for all ads, regardless of the order they arrive in.
-As a result any arrival of ads, as measured by both $v_i$ and $b_i$ are equally likely, which is the random permutation property. \Halmos \endproof
+As a result any arrival of ads, as measured by both $v_i$ and $b_i$ are equally likely, which is the random permutation property. \endproof The random permutation assumption is technical, only necessary to recover the same theoretical guarantees as online knapsack algorithms which use a variation of the assumption.
+In practical settings where the assumption can be violated, our methodology can still be applied.

-Now that we have established that the random permutation assumption follows from Assumptions \ref{ass:stablearrival} and \ref{ass:stableprice}, we directly get that the offline optimum is constant.
-In fact the optimum can be different if the paying prices are instance dependent, e.g. without assumption \ref{ass:stableprice}.
-We continue to our main results: methods for taking a wide class of online knapsack algorithms, where we select the ad at time $ t $ based on some function of $v_t$ and $b_t$, and turning them into online bidding strategies for the second-price knapsack problem, where we need submit a bid without prior knowledge of $b_t$.
+We continue to our main results: methods for taking a wide class of online knapsack algorithms, where we select the ad at time $ t $ based on some function of $v_t$ and $b_t$, and turning them into online bidding strategies for the second-price knapsack problem, where we need to submit a bid without prior knowledge of the price $b_t$.

-For the remainder of the section, we let $B_t$ denote the remaining budget at time $t$, and denote $\mathcal{H}_t$ the history available to the bidder at time $t$ (including the values of previous ads, the maximum of our competitors bids, the reserve price, and the auction outcome).
+For the remainder of the section, we let $B_t$ denote the remaining budget at time $t$, and denote $\mathcal{H}_t$ the history available to the bidder at time $t$ (including the values of previous ads, the maximum of our competitors' bids, the reserve price, and the auction outcome).